Basics of Branding: Lecture 2

 You build your brand by setting a trajectory or where you want those perceptions to be.

-Figuring out what perceptions you want associated with your brand requires a little market research - who is your audience, what kindof brands do they appreciate and what other brands are competing for the same audience.
+Figuring out what perceptions you want associated with your brand requires thorough market research.
+This involves understanding not just who your audience is (demographics like age, location, income), but also why they make decisions (psychographics like values, interests, lifestyles), what kind of brands they appreciate, and what other brands are competing for their attention.

 Once you have a good grasp of what your current brand perceptions are and what perceptions you would like to move towards, you can get to work at building your brand.